 The biggest piece here to remember is that there are professionals out there to walk you through your situation.
 Suffering from any depressive disorder is painful, difficult, and can leave us feeling hopeless.
 Nobody has to go it alone.
-There are people willing to guide you through finding treatment, but you need to seek help.
+There are people willing to guide you through finding treatment, but first you need to ask for help.
 Although it may not feel like it, depression can be treated.
-Sometimes it takes time and finding what works, but there are many methods of depression treatment, and psychologists and neuroscientists are continuing to learn more every day.
+It may take a little time to find the best treatment, but there are many methods out there.
+Reach out and get the help you need and deserve.